 A Look Into Military Divorce In Greenville, South Carolina

-The residency requirement for militants in active duty service is different.
+The residency requirement for military members in active duty service is different.
 They only need to have resided in South Carolina for a year.
 They can file for a divorce in the state whether or not they plan to leave the state afterward.

 After one of the parties files for a divorce, there is a thirty-day period for the other party to respond.
 The waiting period will be longer for a military spouse who is away in active service elsewhere.